neokazemi/vue-drag-and-resize/README.md

 # vue-drag-and-resize
-A Vue component for drag and resize images and etc.
+A Vue component for drag and resize images etc.